adobebc/web-apps-sdk/developer-guides/open-admin/getting-started.md

 ### Preparing your project files

-The Admin Console menu customization is done all done using files in *JSON* format.
+The Admin Console menu customization is all done using files in *JSON* format.
 Unlike other site settings, there is no site specific ids or references.
 This means that these customized files can be easily copied from one site to another.

 To start customizing the admin menus, the first step is to create the following folder: